Your Privacy Rights as a COX Customer and Related Information

 Third-Party Services

-Third-Party Services include third-party content provider apps and links that enable you to access their services via our Subscription Services ("Content Services").
+Third-Party Services include third-party content provider applications and links that enable you to access Third-Party Services via our Subscription Services ("Content Services").
 When you access those Third-Party Services in this manner, you are interacting directly with the Third-Party Service even if you have not closed out of our Subscription Services.
-Examples include when you access any of the following content providers’ services while on our Subscription Services: Netflix, Pandora, Amazon Prime Video, and other third-party apps providing content.
-In addition, when accessing content networks directly via our Subscription Services, the content network programmers ("Third-Party Networks") may use APIs, SDKs and other technologies to directly collect information from and about you.
-Third-Party Services may also include third-party audience measurement services.
-We do not consider these third-party data collections to be a sale or disclosure by us.
+Examples include when you access any of the following content providers’ services while on our Subscription Services: Netflix, Pandora, Amazon Prime Video, and other third-party applications providing content.
+In addition, when accessing content networks directly via our Subscription Services, the content network programmers ("Third-Party Networks") may use SDKs and other technologies to directly collect information from and about you, in which case they are acting as Third-Party Services providers.
+Third-Party Services may also include third-party audience measurement services, including but not limited to Nielsen’s measurement software that is used for market research.
+More information about Nielsen’s measurement software and your choices regarding Nielsen’s measurement is available at http://www.nielsen.com/digitalprivacy.

 In addition, certain functionalities of our Subscription Services permit interactions that you initiate between our Subscription Services and certain Third-Party Services, such as third-party social networks ("Social Features").
 Examples of Social Features include: "liking" or "sharing" Cox’s content; logging in to our Subscription Services using your Third-Party Service account (e.g., using Facebook Connect to sign-in to our service); and to otherwise connect our Subscription Services to a Third-Party Service (e.g., to pull or push information to or from the service).
 If you use Social Features, and potentially other Third-Party Services, information you post or provide access to may be publicly displayed on our Subscription Services or by the Third-Party Service that you use.

 When you use Third-Party Services, including Social Features, Content Services and Third-Party Networks, Cox is merely facilitating your access to those services, and you are subject to the data collection and use practices and privacy policies of the Third-Party Services and Cox is not responsible for their data practices.
-Cox encourages you to review their privacy policies and terms of use.
+Cox encourages you to familiarize yourself with and consult their privacy policies and terms of use.

 Security

 Maintaining the security of your personal computer is an important way to protect your privacy and to help us protect our network and customers.
 Following our policies posted on www.cox.com and maintaining your antivirus software, firewall, wireless network security, and your operating system can help prevent harm and potential theft of data.
 You should regularly back up your computer to preserve your files, including messages you want to keep, and change your login password regularly.
 Always be sure you know with whom you are dealing before clicking on an Internet link or giving out your personal information.
-When communications enter the Internet, it is possible for outside parties to access them.
+When using the Internet for communications, it is possible for outside parties to access them.
 Since we cannot control websites or services operated by third parties, you should review their terms of service and privacy policies before use.
 We may take protective action related to your Internet service or contact you to help with security issues we identify, such as malware infections.
 Unsecured Wi-Fi home networks can allow unauthorized persons to use your Internet service for illegal activity which can be attributed to your account.
-We monitor our network and scan incoming and outgoing cox.com email messages to filter likely spam, harmful messages, viruses, malware, spyware, and related threats that could harm your equipment, the network, or others.
-We take reasonable precautions to identify you or persons you have authorized when we are contacted about your Cox account.
-Cox will not contact you to ask for your personal information; if you receive a communication from a person asking for personal information, you should contact Cox directly by phone to verify the communication before giving out any personal information.
+We monitor our network and scan incoming and outgoing cox.com email messages to filter out likely spam, harmful messages, viruses, malware, spyware, and related threats that could harm your equipment, the network, or others.
+Cox will not contact you to ask for your personal information; if you receive a communication from a person asking to be us and asking for personal information, you should contact Cox directly by phone to verify the communication before giving out any personal information.

 Spam